abenitez69/wxBasic/abLib/Shebang/README.md

 Shebang Emulator for Windows
 ============================

-A **shebang** is the character sequence `#!` .
-On Linux (and other Unix-like operating systems), when a script starts with a shebang, it is used as if it were an executable.
+A **shebang** is the character sequence `#!` followed by the path and name of the interpreter or virtual machine used to run the script.
+On Linux (and other Unix-like operating systems) the shebang allows the script to be executed by the operating system as a binary program.
 In wxBasic for Windows this first line is ignored and has no meaning.

 *Shebang emulator* is an alternative to create wxBasic executables on Windows without having